DenJens/Hangfire.Documentation/background-methods/using-cancellation-tokens.rst

    BackgroundJob.Enqueue<IService>(x => x.LongRunningMethod(CancellationToken.None));

-Dedicated background process is watching for all the current background jobs that have a cancellation token parameter in a method and polls the storage to watch their current states.
-When state change is detected or when shutdown is requested, the corresponding cancellation token is canceled.
+A dedicated background process is watching for all the current background jobs that have a cancellation token parameter in a method and polls the storage to watch their current states.
+When a state change is detected or when a shutdown is requested, the corresponding cancellation token is canceled.

 The polling delay is configurable via the ``BackgroundJobServerOptions.CancellationCheckInterval`` server option.